trevordbunch/cis411_lab0/labreports/LAB_wadebuhr.md

 # Step 5: Setup a Continuous Integration configuration
 - What is the .circleci/config.yml doing?

+  The config file is the main part of connecting CircleCI to my project.
+It is written in YAML, a subset of JSON.
+It contains all the settings needed to deploy our cluster.

+- What do the various sections on the config file do?

   From what I can gather, the .circleci/config.yml file first starts off withe the latest version of the CircleCI we are using.
 Next, the configuration needs a job to run, and an execution environment for that job to run in.
 Jobs are a collection of steps which are executed as a unit.
 We then added the docker execution environment to our job.
 The image conatins necessary tools to operate a build on CircleCI.
 We then added steps to the job, and asked it so say "Hello, World."
 Then we had to invoke jobs via workflows, which are a set of rules defining a collection of jobs and their run order.

-- What do the various sections on the config file do?

 - When a CI build is successful, what does that philosophically and practically/precisely indicate about the build?

 - If you were to take the next step and ready this project for Continuous Delivery, what additional changes might you make in this configuration (conceptual, not code)?